-Potatoes are healthy and good for chickens especially when fresh.
+Potatoes, when properly prepared, can be a healthy addition to chickens’ diet, especially when fresh.
 Aside from being natural food, they are a source of carbohydrates, potassium, and vitamin C.

 As starchy food, potatoes will give your chickens the energy they need.
 On top of that, they also have fiber, protein, and vitamin B6.